Temples of The Church of Jesus Christ of Latter-day Saints

 Syracuse Utah Temple

-Chain-link construction fence removed; repaving and striping parking lot; materials staged on site; landscaping and interior work well underway
+Chain-link construction fence removed; repaving and striping parking lot; materials staged on site; landscaping and interior work well underway; temple president and matron called

 Taipei Taiwan Temple